oscarotero/domplates/README.md

 ### Events

-Any attribute starting with `on` will be considered an event:
+Any attribute starting with `on` and a function as value will be considered an event:

 ```html
 <template id="tmpl-actions">